allthingslinux/gitcord/README.md

 - **Version-Controlled Configuration**: Store your Discord server configuration in a Git repository
 - **Automatic Sync**: Webhook-based synchronization when configuration changes are pushed to GitHub
 - **Manual Pull**: Use `/gitcord pull` command to manually sync configuration changes
-- **Category and Channel Management**: Organize your server structure through JSON configuration files
+- **Category and Channel Management**: Organize your server structure through YAML configuration files

 ## Project Status